jchevertonwynne/backoff-tower/README.md

 ## Overview

-`tower` has a builtin `RetryLayer`, but that retries requests immediately.
+`tower` has a builtin `RetryLayer` which retries requests immediately.
 `BackoffLayer` is a wrapper around a `RetryLayer` that applies a `BackoffStrategy` to requests so that there is a delay before they are retried.
 Both `tokio` and `async-std` are supported, with `tokio` being selected via default features